MEMORIALS

 Great and Little Oakley St Michael & All Angels

-Great Casterton PCC St Peter & St Paul
+Great Casterton St Peter & St Paul

 Guilsborough St. Ethelreda